 A Croque Kyria is a Croque-Madame, made Greek-style!

 This recipe draws its inspiration from the classic French sandwich called croque madame, itself a variation of the croque monsieur.
-Their name is based on the French verb croquer, which means “to bite” or “to crunch”.
-And happy eaters have been biting and crunching for a long time; the croque monsieur was first served in Paris in 1910 and it’s earliest mention in literature is seemingly in volume two of Proust’s In Search of Lost Time in 1918.
+Their name is based on the French verb croquer, which means “to bite” or “to crunch”, and happy eaters have been biting and crunching for a long time; the croque monsieur was first served in Paris in 1910 and its earliest mention in literature is seemingly in volume two of Proust’s In Search of Lost Time in 1918.

 The popularity and longevity of the croque monsieur is not surprising when you consider what goes into making one; bread, ham, cheese and butter are a combination which is hard to resist.
 In the 1960’s someone had the bright idea to top this already incredible sandwich with a fried egg, and the croque madame was born.
 Madame means “lady” in French, and food lore has it that the croque madame was so named because the fried egg looks like an old fashioned woman’s hat.

 Although there are some basic components of a croque madame, like bread, cheese, ham and an egg, there are certainly variations.
 Some recipes call for a béchamel sauce, some use a sweet bread, and others dip the bread in egg.
-Here we have given the croque madame a Greek twist, using rye bread, jambon (the Greek way of saying ham), kefalotyri cheese, mizithra, and frying our egg in olive oil.
-And so, the French croque madame becomes a Greek croque kyria, (because the Greek word for lady is kyria) and we’re pretty proud of the result.
+Here we have given the croque madame a Greek twist, using rye bread, jambon (the Greek way of saying ham), kefalotyri cheese, mizithra, and we fry our egg in olive oil.
+And so, the French croque madame becomes a Greek croque kyria, (because the Greek word for lady is kyria), and we’re pretty proud of the result.

 The sandwich directly links back to some of our previous posts.
 We’ve already told you about frying eggs in olive oil, and if you would like to read up on that again in more detail, you can find the link here.
 Also, you’ll notice that there is no béchamel sauce on top of this sandwich.
 Instead, a crispy, cheesy crust is created by using mayonnaise and mizithra, similar to the trick we used to make one of our most popular recipes, tsoureki and feta grilled cheese!
 (If you want to learn how we make béchamel however, you can consult our recipes for moussaka and pastitsio).

 It is so much easier to assemble this sandwich in the frying pan as you are cooking it than to try to transfer it already assembled.
 Just follow the directions in the recipe, and be careful as you will be moving things into a hot pan.